On the thin boundary of the fat attractor: Abstract

 \section{Abstract}

-For, $0<\lambda<1$, consider the transformation $T(x) = d x $ (mod 1) on the circle $S^1$, a $C^1$ function $A:S^1 \to \mathbb{R}$, and, the map $F(x,s) = ( T(x) , \lambda \, s + A(x))$, $(x,s)\in S^1 \times \mathbb{R}$.
+{ For, $0<\lambda<1$, consider the transformation $T(x) = d x $ (mod 1) on the circle $S^1$, a $C^1$ function $A:S^1 \to \mathbb{R}$, and, the map $F(x,s) = ( T(x) , \lambda \, s + A(x))$, $(x,s)\in S^1 \times \mathbb{R}$.
 We denote $\mathcal{B}= \mathcal{B}_\lambda$ the upper boundary of the attractor (known as fat attractor).
 We are interested in the regularity of $\mathcal{B}_\lambda$, and, also in what happens in the limit when $\lambda\to 1$.
-We also address the analysis of following conjecture which were proposed by R. Bam\'on, J. Kiwi, J. Rivera-Letelier and R. Urz\'ua: for any fixed $\lambda$, generically $C^1$ on the potential $A$, the upper boundary $\mathcal{B}_\lambda$ is formed by a finite number of pieces of smooth unstable manifolds of periodic orbits for $F$.
-We show the proof of the conjecture for the class of $C^2$ potentials $A(x)$ satisfying the twist condition.
-We do not need the generic hypothesis.
-When $\lambda$ is close to $1$ and the potential $A$ is generic a more precise description can be done.
-In this case the pieces of $C^1$ curves on the boundary have some special properties.
-Finally, we present the general analysis of the case where $A$ is Lipschitz and its relation with Ergodic Transport.
+We also address the analysis of the following conjecture which were proposed by R. Bam\'on, J. Kiwi, J. Rivera-Letelier and R. Urz\'ua: for any fixed $\lambda$, $C^1$ generically on the potential $A$, the upper boundary $\mathcal{B}_\lambda$ is formed by a finite number of pieces of smooth unstable manifolds of periodic orbits for $F$.
+We show the proof of the conjecture for the class of $C^2$ potentials $A(x)$ satisfying the twist condition (plus a combinatorial condition).
+We do not need the generic hypothesis for this result.
+We present explicit examples.
+On the other hand, when $\lambda$ is close to $1$ and the potential $A$ is generic a more precise description can be done.
+In this case the finite number of pieces of $C^1$ curves on the boundary have some special properties.
+Having a finite number of pieces on this boundary is an important issue in a problem related to semi-classical limits and micro-support.
+This was consider in a recent published work by A. Lopes and J. Mohr.
+Finally, we present the general analysis of the case where $A$ is Lipschitz and its relation with Ergodic Transport.}